 Living Globe also offers the following functionality: i) textual search, with dynamic suggestion of the countries names; ii) country selection; and iii) configuration of minimum and maximum data values; This last feature, which filters out countries that do not match the minimum and maximum values and normalizes the remaining data set, can potentially lead to improvements in the interpretation of data in countries with small samples (eg. Portugal) by filtering out countries with large samples (e.g. China).

-Finally, the usability of this tool was tested by agnostic individuals, and the results indicate that the data filtering and customizable mapping features encourage a faster interpretation of relational information.
+Throughout research, the usability of this app was tested by agnostic individuals, and the results indicate that the data filtering and customizable mapping features encourage a faster interpretation of relational information.